 - Quick formats you’ll see: step-by-step guides, quick checklists, and troubleshooting tips so you can get back to normal browsing without guesswork.

-What is “Always On VPN” and why you might want to disable it
+What is “Always On VPN” and why you might want to disable it Best vpn for edge browser 2026

 - What it does: “Always On VPN” is a feature in many operating systems and enterprise environments that automatically routes your device’s traffic through a VPN whenever you’re online.
 It’s designed for maximum security and consistent privacy, especially in corporate settings.